Rhwydrys

-Rhwydrys is a 6th-century Pre-Congregational Saint of Wales.
+Rhwydrys is a 6th-century pre-Congregational saint of Wales.

+His feast day is on 1 November.

-He was the son of Rodrem, king of Conacht in Ireland.
+He was the son of Rodrem, king of Connacht in Ireland.

-Rhwydrys is believed to have built a chapel here around 570AD.
+Rhwydrys is believed to have built a chapel in Llanrhwydrys on Anglesey in around 570 AD.

-He is commemorated in the St Rhwydrus's Church, Llanrhwydrus, Anglesey island.
+St Rhwydrys's Church in Llanrhwydrys is dedicated to him.
 This church was built in the 12th century on or near his former chapel.

-A feast day celebrates his life on 1 November.